 Here’s why this email works:

-- Clearly mentions the specific post and how you found it, social proof, search, etc.
+- Mentions the specific post and how you found it, social proof, search, etc.

 - Links to the reference post that you improved on (aka the ‘Skyscraper method’).